Affective Disorders Research Database – Information for Patients/Participants

 What happens Next?

-If you would like to join the database you would complete a research assessment with a fully trained Assistant Psychologist, to enable us to match you up with the most relevant studies.
+If you would like to join the database you would complete a research assessment with a fully trained Clinical or Assistant Psychologist, to enable us to match you up with the most relevant studies.
 The assessment would involve talking about any symptoms you have been experiencing and filling in some questionnaires.
 Information from this would then be stored on the secure database, accessible only to approved researchers who would contact you if and when any suitable studies came up.

 Benefits for participation: